-The Medical Biller/Coder program at National American University trains students in the skills they need to enter into a variety of entry-level positions in this rewarding healthcare field.
+If you want to become a medical biller or coder, you must start with the appropriate training program.
+The online Medical Biller/Coder program at National American University trains students in the skills they need to enter into a variety of entry-level positions in this rewarding healthcare field.
 The Medical Biller/Coder diploma program is a completely online program, culminating with a hands-on, practical learning experience at the end of the program so that students gain real-world experience in the field.
 Courses in the Medical Biller/Coder program include:

 - Essentials of Human Anatomy & Physiology with Lab